 Only courses completed by the deadline will be used for ranking.
 Courses must be completed with a "C" or better.
-There are no age limitations for BIO 163 or 165/166 or BIO 168/169.
+There is no age limitation for BIO 163 or BIO 168/169 or BIO 165/166.

 To qualify for ranking points and transfer credit, courses must satisfy the required semester hours and descriptions.
 Please note that BIO 165 & 166 must be completed at the same college or university to transfer.
 Applicants completing BIO 168 & 169 are not restricted to taking both anatomy/physiology courses at the same college or university.
-Since BIO 163 is the preferred curriculum course, students taking the two-part sequence (BIO 168/169 or 165/166) should be aware that the two grades are averaged and multiplied by five credit hours to calculate an equivalent BIO point total.
+Since BIO 163 is the preferred curriculum course, students taking the two-part sequence (BIO 168/BIO 169 or 165/166) should be aware that the two grades are averaged and multiplied by five credit hours to calculate an equivalent BIO point total.

 MAT 115, MAT 140, MAT 161, and MAT 171 or higher can be used in lieu of MAT 143.
-Since MAT 143 is a 3-credit course, if a 3-credit College Algebra course is used, the grade will be multiplied by 3 hours.
+Since MAT 143 is a 3credit course, if a 3-credit College Algebra course is used, the grade will be multiplied by 3 hours.
 If the college math was 4 credit hours, like MAT 171, then the grade will be multiplied by 4 hours.
-Statistics courses will not count towards ranking points or transfer credit
+Statistics courses will not 5 count towards ranking points or transfer credit